Menu

 DRINKS/SNACKS

-It is important that you are hydrated so please remember to bring in a water bottle.
+It is important that you are hydrated so please remember to bring in a water bottle that contains water in it.
 Break time fruit is provided.

 HOMEWORK